Updated: April 25, 2021

-I find his points valid; because indeed, being frugal consumes time which could otherwise be spent on making money.
+I find his points valid; because indeed, being frugal consumes time that could otherwise be spent on making money.
 And also, I agree that investing is the best way to build wealth.

 You could say that it is the shocking truth – frugality won’t make you rich.

-- Millionaires spend less than what they earn – that they are in fact, “prugal” – prudent and frugal;
+- Millionaires spend less than what they earn.
+That they are in fact, “prugal” or a combination of prudent and frugal;

 - And most of those millionaires avoid buying status objects or leading a status lifestyle.